drio/open_nest/posts/15/08/start.md

 instantiate it within a function without getting compilation errors.

 I will eventually move away from the Arduino IDE and run things from the command line.
-I am coding in vim and running the arduino IDE fromt here using [this](http://usevim.com/2015/05/25/hardy/) plugin.
+For now I am coding in vim and running the arduino IDE from there using [this](http://usevim.com/2015/05/25/hardy/) plugin.

 The other complication was computing the current temperature from the